Bulk Soybean Shipping

 3. Industrial and Non-Food Uses:

-• Biofuel: Soybean oil can be processed into biodiesel.
+• Biofuel: Soybean oil can be converted into biodiesel, making soybeans important in renewable fuel policy and energy markets.

-• Crayons: Soy crayons, an alternative to paraffin-based crayons, are often touted as a safer, non-toxic option.
+• Crayons: Soy crayons are manufactured as an alternative to paraffin-based crayons and are often marketed as a safer and more sustainable product.

-• Candles: Soy wax, derived from soybean oil, is used to produce candles that are cleaner-burning than traditional paraffin candles.
+• Candles: Soy wax, derived from soybean oil, is widely used in candles because it burns differently from traditional paraffin and is popular in consumer markets.

 4. Health Supplements:

-• Soy Lecithin: Used as a supplement and also as an emulsifier in many food products.
+• Soy Lecithin: Soy lecithin is used both as a supplement and as an emulsifier in foods, confectionery, pharmaceuticals, and industrial products.

 5. Pharmaceuticals: